FasterSpeeding/Discord.FM/README.md

 ## Prerequisites

-This bot is designed primarily with Python 3.6 and a Linux environment in mind and may not function properly in other conditions.
+This bot is designed primarily with Python 3.6 and a Linux environment in mind, and may not function properly in other conditions.

 To install the necessary Python modules, use the following command in the bot's folder (with `sudo` not being required in all environments: